-Courseload and Oncourse allow instructors to post complete articles as well as links to those articles.
+Courseload and Canvas allow instructors to post complete articles as well as links to those articles.
 Although posting an article seems easy, copyright laws and the licenses required by publishers can restrict the items that can be uploaded and posted.
 Some publishers do not allow uploading of articles at all, instead allowing only direct links.
 Others allow articles to be posted for a short time period.

-Request an Instructional Consultation
+Request an instructional consultation

 Teaching & Learning librarians are available to consult with departments or individual faculty, instructors, and librarians to discuss the integration of research knowledge and informed literacy into courses and assignments.
 Instructional consultations may also be referred to a subject librarian, when appropriate.
 This instructional support service is being offered in order to create a sustainable, meaningful approach to developing information literacy experiences at IUB.

 Consultations can happen anytime during the year, but are most effective if timed to occur prior to the launch of a course.
 Consult with a librarian to: